boston-dynamics/spot-sdk/python/examples/graph_nav_command_line/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - GraphNav and Recording Service Command Line Interfaces
+# GraphNav and Recording Service Command Line Interfaces

 These example programs demonstrate how to use the GraphNav API by creating command line interfaces to record maps and then localize and navigate these maps.

-## Prerequisites
+## Setup Dependencies

 These examples require the bosdyn API and client to be installed, and must be run using python3.
 Using pip, these dependencies can be installed using: